lekoala/kaly/readme.md

 - Templates with Twig, Plates or Qiq
 - As fast as Lumen (if not more!)
 - Only a handful of classes
+- Use assert() to improve dx experience at no performance cost

 # Documentation